liquidprompt/liquidprompt/docs/functions/internal.rst

 .. function:: __lp_runtime_after()

-   Hooks into the shell to run directly after the user command returns, to record the current time, and calcuate how long the command ran for.
+   Hooks into the shell to run directly after the user command returns, to record the current time, and calculate how long the command ran for.

    .. versionchanged:: 2.0
       Renamed from ``_lp_runtime_after``.